davidvorona/OSRS-Hub/README.md

 ## Account

-Create a user account to save builds.
-Also, add "friends" for quick access to friends' skill tables and recent skilling activity.
+Create a user account to save builds, add friends, and more.

 ## Stack